joshcanhelp/budget-cli/docs/configuration.md

     - `lt` (less than)
     - `lte` (less than or equals)
   - `categorization` is the object that is merged with the transaction data if the conditions are met.
+- `wantNeedTracking`: Set this to `false` to turn off the want/need tracking.
+This will keep a column in your CSV output but not ask during import or display in transactions or reports.
+Default `true`.